-$^{^{20}}$ In 1778, the vicar reported twelve farm houses in the Helsington besides the residents of Brigsteer: Cheshire Record Office, EDV/7/mff 44/4.

-though the farmhouses themselves appear to have been largely rebuilt in the seventeenth century.21 The surviving manor house at Helsington Laithes dates from c.1500, but by far the oldest and largest dwelling in the township is Sizergh Castle.
+19 Ihid 20 In 1778, the vicar reported twelve farm houses in the Helsington besides the residents of Brigsteer: Cheshire Record Office, EDV/7/mff 44/4. period, though the farmhouses themselves appear to have been largely rebuilt in the seventeenth century.21 The surviving manor house at Helsington Laithes dates from £.1500, but by far the oldest and largest dwelling in the township is Sizergh Castle.
 Begun sometime between 1292 and 1310, the castle lies between Brigsteer and the River Kent.
 In the second half of the nineteenth century, several substantial residences were built in the township by wealthy industrialists and professionals.
 They included a villa at Stonecross, and the mansion at Prizet.
-Industry may also have resulted in the construction of homes for workers at Helsington mills, known as Marble Mills Cottages.22 Several bungalows have been built in the township since the 1940s, particularly at Brigsteer.
+Growth in local industry resulted in the construction of homes for workers at Helsington mills, known as Marble Mills Cottages.22 Several bungalows have been built in the township since the 1940s, particularly at Brigsteer.
 A number of sites were considered for the construction of council housing during the 1950s, but plans did not come to fruition.23 Instead, a small estate was built by private developers on a field in Brigsteer in the early 1960s.24 Housing development has since been limited to the conversion of farm buildings.
 By the 1950s, several properties were described as holiday residences.25 Helsington Community Land Trust was established in 2011 to address the issue of social housing.26 In 2013, much of the population was still concentrated in Brigsteer, while the rural part of Helsington remained sparsely populated.
+Communications The major route through the township, running north to south, is the road from Kendal to Milnthorpe.
+This ancient route, which passes through the Sizergh demesne close to the castle, was widened in 173327 and subject to the Turnpike Act of 1759.28 After the construction of the M6 motorway it formed part of the new dual carriageway trunk road, re-numbered A591, leading 21 RCHME, Westmorland, 108.